News/Blog

 The Local Heritage List has been adopted by Steyning Parish Council and by Horsham District Council.
 A limited number of copies of the list has been printed and are available at £10 each.
 They can be bought at the Society’s meetings or copies can be ordered by contacting the Society on cmantsteyningsoc@gmail.com.

-For the latest newsletter, please click:Oct 2025
+For the latest newsletter, please click:December 2025